George Clooney Defies Trump, Vows To ‘Make America Great Again’ Starting In November - Inquisitr News

 Clooney, never one to back down, fired back swiftly via The Hollywood Reporter.
 “I totally agree with the current president,” he quipped.
 “We have to make America great again.
 We’ll start in November.”

 The 64-year-old Ocean’s Eleven star, alongside wife Amal, 47, and their eight-year-old twins Alexander and Ella, secured French citizenship via a decree published in the Journal Officiel just after Christmas.
+The move solidifies their bond with the European nation, where they have been quietly building a life away from the frantic energy of the American news cycle.
 Their Provence home near Brignoles—a 425-acre estate with vineyards bought in 2021—has become family central.

 Clooney has long praised France’s appeal for raising kids away from Hollywood glare.
 “They have a much better life.
 I was worried about raising our kids in L.A., in the culture of Hollywood,” he told Esquire.
 “France—they kind of don’t give a shit about fame.
 I don’t want them to be walking around worried about paparazzi.”